rpellerin/rpellerin.github.io/content/plantar-fasciitis.md

 Out of all the websites that I read (not many in all fairness), the best and easiest treatment is to go easy on exercising for at least a few weeks.
 I am currently at the end of my first "week off", I'll keep monitoring my pain and see how long it takes to completely heal.
 I only cycle these days, no more running until the pain is gone.
 I don't want it to become a chronic pain.
 Stretching a few times per day is also advised.
 Wearing a splint at night to hold the whole thing might also be considered.
 As to me, I'll keep resting for the time being and see how it goes. 🤞

+Here is a simple exercice to do at home to help the healing process: [Exercice maison pour guérir la Fasciite plantaire / Aponévrosite plantaire](https://www.youtube.com/watch?v=dQmn1sP70PI&t=55)

-Here are some French online resources about it:
+Here are some additional French online resources about it:

 - [La FASCIITE PLANTAIRE, finissons-en ! - EXPLICATIONS ET TRAITEMENT](https://www.youtube.com/watch?v=t8Zg-iy5Uck)
 - [Aponévrosite Plantaire (fasciite plantaire) : traitement kiné et exercices](https://www.youtube.com/watch?v=0mhGsu3icLg)